blynnerup/getting_rusty/README.md

 ## Structs
-As Rust follows many of the paradigms, Rust doesn't have classes, but structs.
+As Rust follows many of the paradigms of functional programming, Rust doesn't have classes, but structs.
 A Struct can have data fields, methods and associated functions.
 The syntax and implementation of a struct is as follows:

+Rust have three types of structs;
+1. A named field
+   - Gives a name to each component
+2. A tuple like
+   - Identifies them in the order in which they appear
+3. A unit like
+   - Has no components at all

+Base implementation of them are like follows

 ~~~
+// This is a unit like struct
+struct UnitStruct;
+// An example of a unit like struct is the Range part of a for loop 1..5 -> this is short for Range {start: 1, end: 5}

+// This is a tuple like struct
+struct Coordinates(i32, i32, i32);

+let coords = Coordinates(1,3,6);

+// This is a named field struct
 struct RedFox { // name of a struct is in captial camel case.
   enemy: bool,
   life: u8,